For the

 Praying is spiritual breathing, essential for our life in God.
 As we meditate on God’s Word, we breathe in the promises and purposes of God.
 In prayer, we breathe out, responding to God’s Word to us.
 Each day in the guide (*above), there will be one verse and a few prayer responses for you to guide your prayers.
 Throughout the 21 days, you will be praying for specific areas in your life, our church, and our mission.
 Together, let’s put our faith into action, trusting in the promises of God for us and our church.
 Below are some helpful tips on how to make the most of this guide.

-• Use the prayer points and Scripture in the guide to focus and fuel your prayers.
+- Use the prayer points and 2026 Bible Reading Plan to focus and fuel your prayers.
 Write the Scripture and prayer point on a card and carry it with you, post it on your social media, make it the screensaver on your phone—whatever you can think of to keep these prompts in front of you.
 Use them throughout the day and invite others to join you in praying.

-• In addition, you may consider ways to pray with others during this season.
-Set up a Zoom call with friends or members of your community group.
+- In addition, you may consider ways to pray with others during this season.
+Set up a video call with friends or members of your community group.
 Pray together as a family.
-Come pray on Mondays during the lunch hour at our church offices (see guide for details).
+Come pray on Wednesdays during the lunch hour at our church offices (see guide for details).